*Evening appointments now available! Open until 7:00 pm Monday – Thursday*

 More women trust AMI’s Women Center to perform their mammograms than any other clinic in Nebraska.
-The all-female staff and private setting make these appointments as comfortable as possible.
+The all-female staff and private, spa-like setting make these appointments as comfortable as possible.
 The American College of Radiology (ACR) recommends an annual screening mammogram beginning at age 40, for women with an average risk of breast cancer.
 Women with an increased risk for breast cancer may need to start mammography sooner or include other imaging in their screening plan.
-Mammogram appointments do not require a physician’s referral and can be requested by filling out the form at the bottom of this page.
+Screening mammogram appointments do not require a physician’s referral and can be requested by calling 402-484-6677.

 Call and schedule your screening mammogram now: 402-484-6677

 What to Expect